-Many questions as to whom shall operate the proposed new motor driven fire apparatus has been asked in the past three weeks.
+Many questions as to whom shall operate the proposed new motor-driven fire apparatus have been asked in the past three weeks.
 This question seems to be more important in the minds of some of the voters who have been considering this proposition than the question of purchasing.

 The driving and taking care of the proposed fire trucks would be done by a selected number of men from each company in which house a truck was stationed, the same method other towns and villages, which have a whole volunteer fire department would be used in this village.

 The method used in towns and villages having motor-driven fire apparatus where all members are volunteers, five or six members of each company are trained or taught to operate and drive the motor trucks.
 No other members are allowed to try in any manner to operate or drive the fire apparatus trucks.